populse/mia_processes/docs/source/documentation/preprocess/spm/Normalize12.rst

 - *apply_to_files <=> subj.resample* [#label]_
     Files to apply transformation to.
 They can be any images that are in register with the image used to generate the deformation.
-A list of  items which are an existing, uncompressed file (valid extensions: [.img, .nii, .hdr]).
+A list of  items which are an existing, uncompressed file (valid extensions in [.img, .nii, .hdr]).

     ::